carlosmiceli/canvas-svg/README.md

 ### Day 8

 - Success!
 Files are now rendered after dropping them on the canvas!
 The next thing is to learn how to manipulate the svg files with Konva.
+- Spent a loooooot of time trying to figure out how to attach the svg as a node of the Transformer component of Konva.
+Had to learn about the Group element of Konva, so all paths are grouped together and the transformer can modify the full image.
+But finally pulled it off!
+- Wasn't able to reset the svg after the initial transformation if I continued dropping files, so that's left for the next day.

+### Day 9

+- Finally able to reset the transformation of a file after dropping new images on the canvas!
+- Figured out how to persist dragged svg with localstorage.
+Only the original file for now, working now on capturing the edited values with the transformer.
+- Figured out how to persist changes to the svg file.
+Next thing is to be able to reset those values on localstorage without breaking when a new svg is dragged onto the canvas.